Schumer and Gillibrand call for Cuomo's resignation in wake of AG report - KVIA

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Julian Cummings, Kristina Sgueglia and Ryan Nobles contributed to this report.
+CNN’s Julian Cummings, Kristina Sgueglia, Ryan Nobles, Allie Malloy and Mark Morales contributed to this report.

 Comments